timmyichen/cspp/drafts/_sources/ch1/ch0104-mixtypes.rst

 	- Adding a string to another string is allowed
 	- Multiplying a string by an integer is allowed
 	- **Everything else is not allowed**

+Any time we encounter code that generates an error, it's usually a good idea to find a way to make the code work without any errors.
+So the big overarching question in our next lesson is: **How do we combine different types?**